VitMain/cygnus_choc/Readme.md

 - The housing is quite hollow so using loud, tactile switches does not really lead to a nice sound profile.
 I would advise to go with silent switches like the [Ambients Silent Choc Switches](https://keycapsss.com/Ambients-Silent-Choc-Switches-LowproKB-Kailh-Choc-V1/KC10221-NOC)

 ### Credits
-- Huge thanks to the original creator of the cygnus [jahukaup](https://github.com/juhakaup/keyboards/tree/main/Cygnus%20v1.0) without his design I would not have been able to remix it.
+- Huge thanks to the original creator of the cygnus [juhakaup](https://github.com/juhakaup/keyboards/tree/main/Cygnus%20v1.0) without his design I would not have been able to remix it.
+- The file for the bottom case was made by [juhakaup] and just copied over for completeness